Kaminario/echo-public-docs/installer-release/readme.md

   servers on each host.
 Port 1433 will be prioritized, and the hostname will be used instead of IP address or localhost if the server is listening on 0.0.0.0.
+- `install_to_directory`: Target directory for component installations.
+If empty or not specified, system default installation paths are used.
+If set to a custom path (e.g., `"C:\\CustomPath"`), both Silk Node Agent and VSS Provider will be installed to that directory.
+The directory must exist on the target host before installation begins, or the installation will fail with a validation error.
+This setting is primarily configured in the `common` section for all hosts but can be overridden at the host level for specific deployment scenarios.

+  **Version Requirements**: Custom installation directory is supported only from Agent version 1.0.27 and VSS version 2.0.17.
+Earlier versions will ignore this parameter and install to default system paths.

 **Authentication Fields:**
 - `host_auth`: Either `"active_directory"` or `"credentials"`